Midwife, ultrasonographer, trainer

 Despite the fact that babies are born all the time, it is not always easy to find a permanent job as a midwife in a midwifery practice.
 Because of this, I worked for more than 2 years as a locum midwife in different practices.
 One advantage of this was that I was able to identify what was important to me with regard to the sort of practice I would want to work in permanently, what type of colleagues, working methods and approach to clients.
 I worked for a year as a midwife in a large hospital and found that this didn’t suit me as I missed the atmosphere of a midwifery practice, a close-knit team and above all the home births.
 Eventually I attended a successful (!) interview at the Vijverhof midwifery practice, where I had previously worked a practice placement during my training.
 Since 2007 I can refer to myself with pride as ‘partner’ in this midwifery practice.
 The Vijverhof midwifery practice has everything I was looking for in a practice.
 De client group is diverse, providing the diversity which I really enjoy.
 My colleagues are professional, sociable and very experienced which enables me to work with much pleasure and also further develop myself.
 Due to the small team of midwives working in our practice, the relationship between the pregnant woman and the midwife remains intimate.
 The pregnant mother gets to know all of us, which in turn creates a sense of trust for the client and works positively for us.
 The practice is well organised, thanks to the dedication and help of our two assistants.
 They are invaluable to us and to the practice.
 The workload is evenly distributed which enables a good work-life balance, which is good news for me with my three young children!

-We also work regularly with our two locum midwives, Tessa Buscher en Martha Abramson.
-Both of these midwives work regularly in our practice to support us during busy times, holidays, training days and sickness.
+We also work regularly with our locum midwives.
+These midwives work regularly in our practice to support us during busy times, holidays, training days and sickness.
 You will meet them during clinics and when they are on call for births and home visits after the baby is born.
-They are both also qualified ultrasonographers.

 We consider it important to support our future colleagues during their practice training placements and because of this we work closely with the Verloskunde Academie Rotterdam.
 This means that you may meet a student midwife who is working with us in the practice and we would appreciate your cooperation with this.
 However, if you would rather a student not be present you can let this be known to one of the midwives.